Labernator/HoR/Players/Kai/AdeptusMechanicus_initial.md

 Canticles of the omnisiah
 Fanatical Devotion (If the priest receives a wound, roll a D6, on 5+ wound is discarded - troll like)
-Voltagheist Field (5++ InvSv, if the priest charges a enemy unit, it has do roll a D6, on 6 the target model suffers a mortal wound)
+Voltagheist Field (5++ InvSv, if the priest charges a enemy unit, the target has do roll a D6, on 6 the target model suffers a mortal wound)

 #### Equipment